abbott567/excel-helpers/README.md

     ),
     ```

+4. Optional arguments must evaluate to a safe default when omitted, depending on the type.
+For example:
+    ```js
+    _text, IF(ISOMITTED(text), "", text),
+    _boolean, IF(ISOMITTED(boolean), FALSE, boolean),
+    _number, IF(ISOMITTED(number), 0, number),
+    ```

-6. Optional arguments which are invalid must not be validated for omission, but should still be evaluated for type etc if essential.
+6. Optional arguments which are invalid must *not* be validated for omission, but should still be evaluated for anything else, like type.
 For example:
     ```js
     _prefix, IF(ISOMITTED(prefix), "", prefix),
     _ERR_prefix, IFS(